 What will your child do if they are stuck in a vehicle or building, scared and confused?
 Will they hide from the ‘stranger danger’ approaching them, or reach for the safe arms of the firefighter coming to help them?

 We love our children and would hate to think of tragedy occurring in our own lives, but it would be foolish of us to think we are invincible to harm.
 Sadly, we know of people who have been deeply affected by house fires and the physical and psychological trauma it can cause.
 Thankfully, from a legal perspective, Stephenson Rife offers help for burn injury victims.
 As a parent, of course we want to do everything we can to keep our kids safe, but there are situations that happen that we may not always have control over and that is unfortunate.
 Whether you are a homeowner or work as part of a construction site, there are many ways you can prevent the spread of fire.
-From Fire Hose Reel Testing and installing fire alarms in the home, to looking into companies that provide a dry watercart hire service if you work in the construction industry, there shouldn’t be any excuses as to how you can keep yourself and everyone around you safe.
+From Fire Hose Reel Testing and installing fire alarms in the home, there shouldn’t be any excuses as to how you can keep yourself and everyone around you safe.
 It’s all about prevention.
 But with this being said, there are ways to protect ourselves if anything was to happen.
 For example, making sure you have house & contents insurance put in place.
 This is to protect your home in case of a fire or flood and the content insurance is to protect your belongings.
 This is definitely worth doing some research into, as it is something important that your family needs.
 When an emergency occurs our children may need the assistance of a police officer, firefighter or paramedic.
 There is also a chance that people around get to buy ar-15’s from Palmetto State Armory to ensure safety.
 Teaching our children about stranger danger is of upmost importance.
 Kidnapping is no joke.
 However, they need to know that their are people who are out their who they can trust.